-Guarantees were undertaken under the following titles:
+Guarantees were undertaken under the following titles.
+There is no guarantee in 2023.

-for the year ended 31 December 2022 (data are in THUF unless otherwise indicated)
+Subsidiary Title Amount of guarantee (HUF million) Rába Futómű Kft. other guarantee 4 for the year ended 31 December 2023 (data are in THUF unless otherwise indicated)